-When someone requests to see his or her record, you must verify the identity (a driver's license, passport, alien or voter registration card) or require the person to certify in writing that he or she is the subject of the record requested and that the person understands that any knowing and willful request for a record under false pretense is a criminal offense subject to a \$5,000 fine.
+When someone requests to see his or her record, you must verify the identity (a driver's license or passport) or require the person to certify in writing that he or she is the subject of the record requested and that the person understands that any knowing and willful request for a record under false pretense is a criminal offense subject to a \$5,000 fine.
 If the request is by telephone, you should verify the person's identity, if possible, or require that a request be made in writing.